movermeyer/circleci-github-actions/README.md

 # circleci-github-actions
-A CircleCI orb for interacting with GitHub Actions
+A CircleCI orb for interacting with GitHub Actions.